SiddharthMathurDeveloper/Networking/Notes.md

 - Those are often the devices that most consumers will think about.

 - But in networking, we have specialized devices such as hubs, switches, routers and firewalls to name a few.

+### Summary

+- Why do we have a computer network?

+- We want to share resources which could be a printer, could be a file, could be a video.

+- So videos are very popular these days.

+- You watching s video through a computer network I'm sharing  information with you using a data link

+- In the Wikipedia definition.
+They talk about a data link being a physical cable such as twisted pair, fiber optic cables, Wi-Fi or some type of data link where I'm sharing information with you.

+- So the big idea here is I'm sharing a resource with you and I need a way to get that to you.
+You need a device that can receive the resource, we need some kind of transmission media which could be physical cables or it could be wireless.

+- So the idea is rather than having to physically transport a file on a USB drive or in the veryvery old days using a floppy disk we use a cable or some kind of mechanism to transmit data from one device to another or from one device to many devices.